Seller Financing: How It Works, Pros And Cons And If It’s A Good Idea

 Scott Steinberg5-minute read

 The practice of seller financing goes by many names, including purchase-money mortgages and owner financing.
 But in its simplest terms, it describes a form of real estate lending transaction in which a property owner also serves as a mortgage lender.
-This unique situation in the home selling process eliminates the need for a financial institution to handle financing agreements.
+This unique situation in the home selling process eliminates the need for a financial institution to handle financing agreements and negotiations.

 What Is Seller Financing In Real Estate?

 Seller financing is a type of real estate agreement that allows the buyer to pay the seller in installments rather than using a traditional mortgage from a bank, credit union or other financial institution.
 A seller financing agreement functions along similar lines as a mortgage loan, except that it cuts out the middleman and allows the home seller to own and oversee the debt instead of a traditional lender.
+Seller financing is also referred to as owner financing or purchase-money mortgages.

 If you choose to opt for a purchase-money mortgage (a mortgage that is issued to a home buyer directly by a property seller), then the seller will provide financing and handle the mortgage process, during which you will enter into a mortgage with the seller instead of a corporate lender.
-Also sometimes referred to as owner financing or purchase-money mortgages, seller financing’s advantages include no minimum down payment, homeownership access for those with poor credit and fewer regulations.
+Seller financing’s advantages include no minimum down payment, homeownership access for those with poor credit and fewer regulations.
 But these same upsides can quickly become disadvantages as well.